JaxOros/Roblox-Skillsets/README.md

 ## Systems
 - [Anti-Exploit Framework](Systems/AntiExploitFramework) – A modular system for detecting and preventing exploit behavior in games, including RemoteEvent validation, movement monitoring, and logging.
 - [Stat Manager](Systems/StatManager) – A server-authoritative system for managing player stats, abilities, and progression.
+- [Simple Teleporting Pad](Systems/TeleportingPad) - A simple pad that counts the players currently inside and logs them, the first to join gets a ui and based on remote events will teleport.

 ## Abilities
 - [Simple Solemn Lament](Abilities/SolemnLament) – A simple M1-based tool with a built-in keycode detector for its special ability.